-Since 2020 didn't go quite as planned, let's make 2021 full of adventure.
+Since 2020 and 2021 didn't go quite as planned, let's try again and make 2022 full of adventure.
 A year to try something new and step out of your comfort zone.
 Here are some ideas that will push and challenge you mentally, physically and give you the opportunity to learn something new!

 The flying disc isn't only for the fun days in the park; Ultimate Frisbee is a team sport that can be played amongst friends or at a competitive level.
 It combines elements of football and netball (minus the ball) and is a fast-paced game that will quickly get your heart rate up.
 All you'll need is a group of friends, 8 markers and a frisbee!
 The game is self-refereed, encouraging a high level of sportsmanship amongst players whilst providing a fun and friendly atmosphere if you're looking to get involved with a team.
 Competitions are commonly found at a local level, with state and Australian teams available if you're looking to get serious.

 Brazilian Jiu-Jitsu (BJJ), also known as 'the gentle art', is a grappling sport and martial art that is commonly taught as an element of self-defence.
 Unlike many other martial arts, BJJ does not involve striking.
 The aim is to beat the opponent through the use of positional control and submissions.
 The sport is empowering, mentally and physically challenging and is suitable for all levels of fitness.
 While grappling may seem confronting at first, it has an addictive nature that makes you want to continue to learn more.
 As BJJ increases in popularity, you are likely to come across a club in your local area.
 It's always best to speak to the coach, try a class and find a club that has the right environment for you!